Hermann Wissmann

-Hermann Wilhelm Leopold Ludwig Wissmann, after 1890 Hermann von Wissmann (4 September 1853 – 15 June 1905), was a German explorer and administrator in Africa.
+Hermann Wilhelm Leopold Ludwig Wissmann, after 1890 Hermann von Wissmann (4 September 1853 – 15 June 1905), was a German military officer, colonial explorer and served as an administrator for King Leopold II of Belgium.
+He later served the Prussian empire and its African colonies.

 Biography

-Born in Frankfurt an der Oder, Wissmann was enlisted in the Prussian Army in 1870 and was commissioned a Lieutenant four years later.
+Born in Frankfurt an der Oder, the son of a government official, Wissmann chose a military career.
+He attended cadet school in Berlin and was enlisted in the Prussian Army in 1870, joined the 90th Fusiliers in 1871, and was commissioned a Lieutenant four years later.
 Wissmann served Mecklenburg in Füsilierregiment No. 90 posted at Rostock.
 During this time he had to serve a four-month prison sentence for wounding an opponent in a duel.
-An 1879 chance meeting with the explorer Dr. Paul Pogge changed his life.
+An 1879 chance meeting at with the explorer Dr. Paul Pogge changed his life.

 Granted a leave of absence from the army, in 1880, Wissmann accompanied explorer Paul Pogge on a journey through the Congo Basin.
 In the eastern Congo, Pogge and Wissmann parted company.
 Pogge stayed to build an agricultural research station for a Congolese chief, while Wissmann trekked to the Indian Ocean via present-day Tanzania.
 He was awarded the 1888 Founder's Medal of the Royal Geographical Society for his explorations.
 Afterwards Wissmann was in the employ of King Leopold II of Belgium, who was in the process of creating his personal African empire, known as the Congo Free State.

 In March 1883 Wissmann gave the name "Zappo Zap" to a Songye leader known as Nsapu Nsapu who ruled over the town of Mpengie, part of the Ben'Eki kingdom in the eastern Kasai region.
 This was a settlement with more than a thousand people, many of them slave warriors, to the east of the Sankuru River between Kabinda and Lusambo.
 Zappo Zap's people became allies and auxiliaries of the Congo Free State authorities.
 In 1899 they were sent out by the colonial administration to collect taxes.
 They massacred many villagers, causing an international outcry.